xSardine/AMQ-Stuff/README.md

 # AMQ-Stuff
 AMQ stuff I make because i'm bored

-- Rotation background CSS generator:
+- DiaporamaBackgroundCSSGenerator:
 Get an URL link automatically for all the files in the directory and generate CSS code necessary to add to Elodie's script and have a diaporama as background

-- better dms:
+- BetterDms:
-Makes your DM looks nicer
+Makes your DMs looks better

-- special character macro:
+- SpecialCharacterMacro:
-Let you use macro for all sort of things
+Let you use macro for typing stuff in chat